 Programs and performance

-Our Shared Purpose guides how Allstaters conduct business and live their lives every day.
-Our inclusive culture and emphasis on diversity and equity are strengthened through day-to-day activities and standard practices that encourage us to remain focused on our values.
+Allstate’s inclusive culture and emphasis on diversity and equity are strengthened through day-to-day activities and practices that encourage us to focus on our values.

-Our Talent Acquisition team regularly monitors workforce demographics to determine the greatest opportunities to bring more diverse talent into the organization.
-The team’s recruiting and outreach strategies target, identify and recruit qualified diverse candidates.
+Our Talent Acquisition team regularly monitors workforce demographics to determine the greatest opportunities to bring in more diverse talent.
+The team’s recruiting and outreach target, identify and recruit qualified diverse candidates.
 Allstate launched its first Cyber Security Apprenticeship Program in 2020 with students pursuing an associate’s degree from community colleges.
-In addition, a Returnship program will be launched in May 2021 with midlevel software engineers returning to the workforce after a gap in employment due to caregiving responsibilities.
+We continue to grow and scale the program to more areas of Allstate.
+We currently have apprentices in Human Resources and Allstate Technology.
+In addition, a Returnship program was launched in May 2021 that focuses on midlevel software engineers returning to the workforce after a gap in employment due to caregiving responsibilities.
+We will start our second cohort in June 2022 and plan to hire additional product engineers.

 Allstate builds relationships with external organizations to enhance the diversity of our hiring pipeline, including: